Install and configure Azure PowerShell

 # Install the Azure Resource Manager modules from the PowerShell Gallery Install-Module AzureRM

-If you have a version older than 126.96.36.199 of NuGet, you will be prompted to download and install the latest version of NuGet.
+If you have a version older than 188.8.131.52 of NuGet, you are prompted to download and install the latest version of NuGet.

 The AzureRM module is a rollup module for the Azure Resource Manager cmdlets.
-When you install the AzureRM module, any Azure Resource Manager module that has not previously been installed will be downloaded and installed from the PowerShell Gallery.
+When you install the AzureRM module, any Azure PowerShell module not previously installed is downloaded and from the PowerShell Gallery.

 Once the module is installed, you need to load the module into your PowerShell session.
-Modules are
+You should

 For more information about using Azure PowerShell, see the following articles: